-On the 15 February 2021, the Merian UK Mid Cap Fund changed its name to the Jupiter UK Mid Cap Fund.
 This communication is issued by Jupiter Investment Management Limited, The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ, United Kingdom.
 Jupiter Investment Management Limited is registered in England and Wales (number: 02949554) and is authorised and regulated by the Financial Conduct Authority (FRN: 171847).
-The Jupiter UK Mid Cap Fund (the "Fund") is a sub-fund of Jupiter Investment Management Series I (an investment company with variable capital incorporated in England and Wales) and is authorised by the Financial Conduct Authority.
+The Merian UK Equity Income Fund (the "Fund") is a sub-fund of Jupiter Investment Management Series I (an investment company with variable capital incorporated in England and Wales) and is authorised by the Financial Conduct Authority.
 The Fund can be distributed to the public in the United Kingdom.
 Jupiter uses all reasonable skill and care in compiling the information in this communication which is accurate only on the date of this communication.
 You should not rely upon the information in this communication in making investment decisions.
 Nothing in this communication constitutes advice or personal recommendation.
 An investor should read the Key Investor Information Document(s) ("KIID") before investing in the Fund.
 The KIID and the prospectus can be obtained from www.jupiteram.com in English and other required languages.

+To maximise income the annual management charge is deducted from Capital.
+This effectively increases distributions but constrains the funds capital performance.
 The ongoing charges figure is based on the fixed annual charge as detailed in the prospectus.
 Where the Fund invests in other underlying funds, which may include closed-ended funds such as investment trusts, the ongoing charges figure will include the ongoing charges for those funds, and will therefore vary from year to year.
 The ongoing charges figure excludes portfolio transaction costs, except in the case of an entry/ exit charge paid by the Fund when buying or selling shares in another collective investment undertaking.
 The historic yield reflects distributions paid or declared over the past twelve months as a percentage of the mid market share price as at the date shown.
 It does not include any initial charge and investors may be subject to tax on their distributions.
 Historic yield figures are as at the last day of the month and are not a guide or guarantee for the expected level of distributions to be received.
 The yield may fluctuate significantly during times of extreme market and economic volatility.

-Sianatory of:
+Signatory of: